reef-pi/reef-pi.github.io/content/additional-documentation/development.md

 - coral
 ---

 reef-pi is written in [go](https://golang.org/) and [react](https://facebook.github.io/react/).
 This guide will walk through the steps involved in setting up go, nodejs, and finally reef-pi development environment.
-This guide assume OSX or Linux as the development platform.  a
+This guide assume OSX or Linux as the development platform.

 Windows is supported for client side development only.
 Many reef-pi features depend on specific architecture and hardware features that are not available on Windows.
 Mock implementations of certain hardware drivers are provided for Windows in order to facilitate UI development.
 Any backend features should be developed using OSX or Linux.